 This rare diagnosis (previously know as Reflex Sympathetic Dystrophy) contributes to poor outcomes with pain and stiffness.
 If you have ever had this condition diagnosed in you, tell your surgeon so additional steps can be undertaken to minimize the risk.
-Our techniques of local infiltration analgesia and post-operative pain management minimise the risk of it occurring with this operation.
+Our techniques of local infiltration analgesia and post-operative pain management minimise the risk of it.